Mine Rescue Personnel Medicals

 For more information about Mine Rescue Medicals, please click here.

-When and how often ERT medicals must be performed?
+When and how often must ERT medicals be performed?

 Health assessment for mines rescue personnel must be carried out: